-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 8.00 \$5,192,255 Adult Probation & Parole The Adult Probation & Parole budget decreases due to state salary adjustments.
+Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 8.00 \$5,192,255 Adult Probation & Parole The Adult Probation & Parole budget has decreased due to state salary adjustments.
 The City's pay supplement is calculated by taking the difference between an equivalent City employee's salary and the state level salary.
-0.00 (\$73,623) Alexandria Criminal Justice Services (ACJS) The ACJS (formerly named as the Pretrial and Probation) budget increases due to addition of a Deputy Director position (1.0 FTE); \$20,000 of increase in temporary services; and current service adjustments that reflect the change in cost of continuing the current level of service into the next fiscal year.
-These adjustments include increases and/or decreases in salaries and benefits, contracts, materials, and assumptions pertaining to vacant positions.
-1.00 \$272,224 Northern Virginia Criminal Justice Academy (NVCJA) 0.00 672.074 The NVCJA budget increases by 10.1% due to an increase in cost of operations.
-0.00 \$72,874 Northern Virginia Juvenile Detention Center (NVJDC) The NVJDC budget increases due to a decrease in fiscal year grants (Community Placement Program funding provided by the Virginia Department of Juvenile Justice is no longer available); increase in the City's three-year utilization rate relative to Arlington and Falls Church; and increase in the cost of continuing the current level of service into the next fiscal year.
-Increases in salaries and benefits and cost of maintenance and operations are the main cost drivers within current services adjustments.
-0.00 \$657,629 Office of the Magistrate The Office of the Magistrate sees a small non-personnel increase due to increases in contractual services.
-0.00 \$199 Public Defender The Public Defender Office's personnel budget decreases by \$7,680 due to state salary adjustments.
+0.00 (\$73,623) Alexandria Criminal Justice Services (ACJS) The ACJS' budget has increased due to the addition of a Deputy Director position (1.0 FTE); an increase of \$20,000 in temporary services; a 2.0% increase to pay scales for General Scale employees; and current service adjustments that reflect the change in cost of continuing the current level of service into the next fiscal year.
+1.00 \$290,224 Northern Virginia Criminal Justice Academy (NVCJA) The NVCJA budget increases by 10.1% due to an increase in cost of operations.
+0.00 \$72,874 Northern Virginia Juvenile Detention Center (NVJDC) The NVJDC budget remains unchanged compared to FY 2023.
+Meanwhile, \$657,629 of funding is allocated in the Contingency fund to cover the increase in the cost of operations.
+Increases in salaries and benefits and the cost of maintenance and operations are the main cost drivers within current services adjustments.
+Apart from those, there has been a decrease in NVJDC's fiscal year grants and an increase in the City's three-year utilization rate relative to Arlington and Falls Church.
+The release of contingency funds should occur once the City Manager has returned to the City Council with actionable proposals that will optimize the capacity within NVJDC services and analyze possibility of new regional partnerships for the use of facilities and staffing.
+0.00 \$0 Office of the Magistrate The Office of the Magistrate sees a small non-personnel increase due to increases in contractual services.
+0.00 \$199 Public Defender The Public Defender Office's personnel budget has decreased by \$7,680 due to state salary adjustments.
 The City pays supplements by taking the difference between an equivalent City employee's salary and the state level salary.
-The non-personnel budget decreases by \$8,809 due to a decrease in rent costs at Tavern Square.
-0.00 (\$16,489) Sheltercare The Sheltercare's budget increases by \$37,346 due to current service adjustments that reflect the change in cost of continuing the current level of service into the next fiscal year.
+Additionally. the non-personnel budget decreases by \$8,809 due to a decrease in rent costs at Tavern Square.
+0.00 (\$16,489) Sheltercare The Sheltercare's budget has increased by \$37,346 due to current service adjustments that reflect the change in cost of continuing the current level of service into the next fiscal year.
 Increases in professional service fees and the cost of maintenance and operations are the main cost drivers.
-0.00 \$37,346 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 9.00 \$6,142,415
+0.00 \$37,346 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 9.00 \$5,502,786